 Since our founding, we have established three healthy churches, a school that serves approximately 300 students, and a hospital that has served over 50,000 individuals.
 Not only have these establishments made a huge impact on the local population, but many families now have steady income through employment with them.
 While we continue to offer oversight, the mission is largely operated by Haitians, with the day-to-day decisions being made by the Haitian leadership.

 SonLight oversees three churches.
 The churches act on their own much like a local church in the US might.
 They look to us for oversight similar to the way many of us look to a conference or overseer for advice.
 One of the churches, shown above getting a new roof last February, is in need of an outhouse facility.
 We are currently accepting donations to help erect this facility.
 On our last trip down, we were able to, with the help of several parishioners, replace the entire roof structure and make several updates to the building.
 Even though there is a need to continue the facility improvements, the congregation was extremely grateful for the help.
 At last report, all three churches are reaching capacity during the morning service.
-The churches typically hold revival meetings in April.
+The churches typically hold revival meetings in April and again in June.
 They would love to have guest speakers for this week-long event.
 If you would like to support a pastor to attend this event, please let us know.
-Please be in prayer for this week, praying for the planning and that the gospel will be shared with and accepted by a multitude.
+Jared was able to attend one of the worship services this past June and was absolutely blown away by the heart of the people as they worshiped.

 If you are part of a church or another organization, and would like to see your organization help out with this need, don't hesitate to contact us.
 We would be glad to come to you to speak to your group or just answer questions.
 One group of school age children has begun supporting the feeding program.
 Young children can understand the school lunch and the cost associated with it.